Are you tired of dealing with messy cables and cluttered workspaces? Look no further! We’ve got the solution you’ve been waiting for.

 This unit is slightly larger than the average hard drive docking station that we tested, and it’s made of heavier-duty materials.
 The card reader is one of the best we’ve seen, even beating out external hard drives with integrated card readers.

 The only major drawback is that the docking station doesn’t automatically turn off after you’ve copied your files to its hard drive, which means you have to manually turn the unit off.
 The docking station’s integrated card reader is also a bit slow at reading XD cards and CF cards, which we didn’t notice with MS or SD cards.
-Otherwise, it’s a great hard drive dock.
+Otherwise, it’s a great option.

 The SSK DK100 is a well-designed and exceptionally useful gadget.
 The SSK DK100 Docking Station offers you all the functionalities of a docking station and allows you to quickly access the drive contents and to transfer files.

-The SSK DK100 is a well-designed USB 3.0 docking station that does a lot for very little.
-It converts an external drive or SSD into an external drive capable of connecting to a PC or Mac via USB.
+The SSK DK100 is a sleek USB 3.0 docking station that does a lot for very little.
+It converts an external HDD or SSD into an external drive capable of connecting to a PC or Mac via USB.

 It has an included 12-volt, 2.1 amp power adapter, and it’s compact, too, measuring.